ManthanPillai07/ManthanPillai07/README.md

 # 💫 About Me:
-🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me abou<br>Hi, I'm Manthan!
+Hi, I'm Manthan!
 I have a technical background and hold a post graduate (P.G) degree in Big data and cloud computing(Conestoga College), and Bacholers in Computer Engineering.
-I had worked for 2 years in Data Science playing roles as Junior Data Analyst.t<br>⚡ Fun fact
+I had worked for 2 years in Data Science playing roles as Junior Data Analyst.

 ## 🌐 Socials: